 6. Masters of Sex (2013-2016)

 ‘Masters of Sex’ is a drama about the pioneers of the science of human sexuality whose research touched off the sexual revolution.
-As the title itself suggests the show has a refreshing approach towards human sexuality.
+As the title itself suggests, the show has a refreshing approach towards human sexuality.
 A fascinating character study that finds new ways to deal with sex, longing, jealousies, and all the subtleties of love.
 Michael Sheen and Lizzy Caplan are riveting.
-Dealing with sex with such a clinical perspective, the writers brings these characters, we have never seen before.
+Dealing with sex with such a clinical perspective, the writers bring these characters to life that we have never seen before.
 Nuanced and seductive, it captures details of the era seldom seen on television.

 Read More: Best TV Shows of 2015